saimukzi/cogni-choir/documents/D01 - Development Conventions.md

 ## Forbidden python libraries

-The following python libraries are forbidden and MUST NOT be used:
+- Do not use google-generativeai.  google-generativeai is deprecated.
+Use google-genai instead.

-- google-generativeai: Deprecated, use google-genai instead.
+- Do not use google.generativeai .  google.generativeai is deprecated.
+Use google.genai instead.

 ## etc